linode/docs/docs/applications/containers/deploy-volumes-with-the-linode-block-storage-csi-driver/index.md

     Find the `NodePort`.
 In this example the port is `30068`.

 1. Now you need to find out which Node your Pod is running on.
-Use the `describe` command on your Pod to find the IP address of your Node:
+Use the `describe` command on the Pod to find the IP address of the Node:

         kubectl describe pod owncloud